mtejas309/AkkuKnox/README.md

 npm run dev
 ```

-Then open `http://localhost:5173` in your browser to see your portfolio in action.
+Then open `http://localhost:5173` in your browser to see in action

----

-If you want, I can also **rewrite the “showcase of my works” section** with a more engaging description and structure for each project to make it visually appealing for a portfolio.

-Do you want me to do that next?